-Flexible sigmoidoscopy is a test using a narrow, flexible, tube-like telescope called a sigmoidoscope, which is carefully inserted into your back passage.
+Flexible sigmoidoscopy is a test using a narrow, flexible, tube-like telescope called a sigmoidoscope, which is carefully inserted through your anus.
 It allows your doctor to look inside your rectum and the lower part of your bowel to help assess symptoms such as rectal pain or changes in bowel movements.

 It is also used to check for inflammation, early signs of cancer and polyps and it is also possible to remove polyps and treat haemorrhoids during the procedure.
 Your doctor may take biopsies for examination in a laboratory.

-The test usually takes aroung fifteen minutes and can feel uncomfortable.
+The test usually takes around fifteen minutes and can feel uncomfortable.

 Your endoscopist will ask you to lie down on your left side in a comfortable position.
 Your oxygen levels and heart rate will be monitired using a finger clip.